-Primary Contact 2 (usually parent/guardlan)
+Primary Contact 2 (usually parent/guardian)

-Title: Last Name: Last Name:
+Title: First Name: Last Name:

 Relationship to BB Member: Tick if address is the same as BB Member.
 If different please complete details below.

 Address:

-Town: County: Elrcode:
+Town: County: Elroode:

 Phone: Mobile:

-Emailt
+Emaik

 Emergency Contact (an additional contact if primary contacts are not available, which could be a relation or family friend)

-Title: Last Name:
+Title First Name: Last Name:

 Relationship to BB Member.
 Phone: Mobile:

 Photo Consent

-We sometimes take photos and/or videos during BB activities and need to obtain your consent for this; please tick ONE of the options below: I am happy for photographs/videos to be taken of my child during BB activities and used at all levels within The Boys' I am happy for photographs/videos to be taken of my child during BB activities for use by the local Company I do not wish any photographs/videos to be taken of my child during BB activities and used at all levels within The Boys' I am happy for photographs/videos to be taken of my child during BB activities I do not wish any photographs/videos to be taken of my child during BB activities.
+We sometimes take photos and/or videos during BB activities and need to obtain your consent for this; please tick ONE of the options below:

+I am happy for photographs/videos to be taken of my child during BB activities and used at all levels within The Boys' Brigade for publicity, communications and publications including social media.
+I am happy for photographs/videos to be taken of my child during BB activities for use by the local Company only, for publicity, communications and publications including social media.
+Photos/videos will not be used at other levels of The Boys' Brigade.
+I do not wish any photographs/videos to be taken of my child while they are undertaking BB activities.
-Brigade for publicity, communications and only, for publicity, communications and publications including social media.
-Photos/videOs WIII not be used at other levels of The Boys' Brigade.

 We are committed to ensuring that photos and videos are kept securely and that consideration and sensitivity is shown in their appropriate use.

 Signed by Parent/Guardian

 I confirm that the information provided is correct to the best of my knowledge and undertake to notify the Leader in Charge of any changes.

-Data Protection

 The Boys' Brigade requires personal information to ensure that we look after the well-being of all children & young people participating in activities as part of their membership.
 All personal information (including sensitive data) is held in accordance with the General Data Protection Regulations (GDPR).
 Personal data is held securely within Online Brigade Manager (our database system) while your child is an active member of the organisation.
 If their membership becomes inactive, we'll archive this information in line with our retention policy detailed within our Privacy (Fair Processing) Notice.
 You have the right to ask for a copy of all data we hold about your child, this is known as a subject access request (SAR).
 We take data protection very seriously and further information about how we collect, process & retain personal data is provided in our Data Protection Policy and Privacy (Fair Processing) Notice.

 Find out more at boysbrigade.le and boys-brigade.org.uk

+Signed:

-Signed: Name:
+ned: Name:

-Relationship to BB Member: Date: / / / /
+Relationship to BB Member:

+Date: / / /

 Should you have any questions regarding this form or any other matter please speak to the Company Captain or Leader in Charge.

-For more information about The Boys' Brigade and our polices & regulations visit our website at boysbrigade.le and boys-brigade.org.uk

-The Boys' Brigade is registered as a charity in the Republic of Ireland with the Charities Regulator.
+For more information about The Boys' Brigade and our polices & regulations visit our website at boysbrigade.le and boys-brigade.org.uk The Boys' Brigade is registered as a charity in the Republic of Ireland with the Charities Regulator.
 Registered Charity Number RCN 20016654.

-Registered address, Unit C1 Nutgrove Office Park, Nutgrove Avenue, Rathfarnham, Dublin D14 V5Y2 The Boys' Brigade is a Company limited by guarantee, registered in England & Wales no. 145122.
-Registered Address: Felden Lodge, Hemel Hempstead, Herts, HP3 0BL.
+Registered address, Unit C1 Nutgrove Office Park, Nutgrove Avenue, Rathfarnham, Dublin D14 V5Y2

+The Boys' Brigade is a Company limited by guarantee, registered in England & Wales no. 145122.
+Registered Address: Felden Lodge, Hemel Hempstead, Herts, HP3 OBL.

 Leader's Use

 Form received: / / Updated on OBM: / /

-l Member's Name in Capitals